UWO Women’s Center

 Dr. Johnson has a Ph.D. in Sport Studies with a specialization in Socio-Cultural Studies, cognate in Cultural Anthropology, and certificates in Women’s Studies, Grant Writing and Proposal Development, and Graduate Teaching from the University of Tennessee, Knoxville.
 She also has a Master of Science in Counseling Psychology with an emphasis on Athletic Counseling from Springfield College (MA) and a Bachelor of Science in Exercise Science with minors in Biology and Sports Medicine from Minnesota State University, Mankato.

-In her personal time, Dr. Johnson serves as the President for the Oshkosh Branch of the American Association of University Women, volunteers with SEPO Zambia and Growing the Game for Girls (G3 Uganda), is a member of the Food Justice Team for the Oshkosh Food Co-op, and is the caretaker for an an adorable chihuahua named Rosie (after Rosie the Riveter).
+In her personal time, Dr. Johnson serves as the Vice President of Finance (Treasurer) for the Oshkosh Branch of the American Association of University Women, volunteers with SEPO Zambia and Growing the Game for Girls (G3 Uganda), and is the caretaker for two adorable chihuahuas named Rosie (after Rosie the Riveter) and Punky.